bartobri/listfix/README.md

 Listfix
 =======

-Listfix is a simple email list manager for the postfix email server.
+Listfix is an email list manager for the postfix email server.
 It is designed with minimal features to be quick to set up, easy to integrate with postfix, and simple to create and administer lists.

 Listfix allows you to create and manage multiple email lists through a simple command line interface (CLI).
-Integration with the postfix email server is generally only a matter of a couple simple configuration changes (this assumes you already have postfix installed and configured to send and receive email).
+Integration with the postfix email server is generally only a matter of a couple easy configuration changes (this assumes you already have postfix installed and configured to send and receive email).

-Once integrated, postfix will hand off emails to listfix if the recipient is an address that is configured in listfix as an email list.
-Listfix will then filter and/or modify the headers (most importantly, the 'To' header), and resubmit an new email back to postfix for each recipient stored in its database.
+Once integrated, postfix will hand off emails to listfix if the recipient is an email list address that is configured in listfix.
+Listfix will then modify the headers (most importantly, the 'To' header), and resubmit an new email back to postfix for each recipient in the email list.
 Postfix will then deliver the new email to each recipient.

-Listfix does some rewriting of the headers before it replicates an email to the recipients.
-Since it is creating a new email, most of the original email headers are no longer useful and are stripped away.
-Some of the original headers are kept, such as 'To', 'Cc', 'Subject', and certain content related headers that are required to maintain the integrity of a multipart email body.
-The 'From' header is readdressed so that it contains the same user@domain as the email list itself.
-This is necessary to avoid emails being flagged as spam, because it is almost a certainty that your email server is not listed as an official sender for the domain name of the original 'From' address.

 Listfix uses a json database which allows for simple viewing and direct manipulation via your preferred text editor.
 This json format also allows for